 Teaching them to sit and listen, politely and respectfully, to a conversation among adults can be immensely educational.
 You might be surprised how tuned in even very young children are to the conversations that take place around them.
 This can be a plus or a minus: if your conversations are stimulating and edifying, the youngsters will pick up worthwhile knowledge.
 The inverse is true as well, so avoid having hostile, distasteful, or gossipy discussions.

 Including young children in your routines may feel like a burden and slow you down initially.
 However, if you take the time to teach them these skills, they will actually become very helpful as they grow older.
+Soon, you will find that they are not only accompanying you on your responsibilities, but contributing.
 Parenting is not always convenient, but the rewards are immeasurable as you see the fruits of your labor paying off in your child’s life.

 Each of us is under the authority of others: our supervisor at work, our local government, and so on.
 The parent is the controlling authority of the child, yet so many parents think that the proper approach is to befriend their child and try to reason him into submission, even when he is very young.
 Creating a set of rules and expectations is not going to squelch his individuality or stunt his personality development.
-From the beginning of their life, children need to start learning that every behavior has a consequence—good or bad.
+From the beginning of their lives, children need to start learning that every behavior, decision and action has a consequence—good or bad.

 When your children break the rules, make sure you consistently apply the consequences, but always discipline in love.
 Your job as a parent is to teach them and help them grow to be successful adults, not to appease them.
 Still, make sure you never lose your temper, get mad, yell or verbally attack them.
 Even if their behavior makes you angry, keep in mind that the long–term development of your child is far more important than your feelings.